msaharia/assamtribunearchive/README.md

 # To be implemented in the future if time permits

+* Optimize the file size of the PDF
 * Integration with mailchimp for daily inbox delivery
 * Parallelization of downloading images
 * Downloading old editions of the paper